Michelangelo367/search-videos/README.md

 # search-videos

-A python script for interacting with the Youtube API and searching for videos in diefferent ways anf with different filters.
+A python script for interacting with the Youtube API and searching for videos in different ways and with different filters.